Current Infrastructure Information

 The condition of the pavement below the surface is a major concern when deciding how best to repair, rehabilitate or reconstruct roads, as surface treating the asphalt on top of the concrete does not address underlying concerns including drainage, poor soils and broken concrete slabs.
 The condition of the original concrete slabs and the material underneath these slabs may, or may not, be in good condition.

 Figure 1 provides an overview of the age distribution of Thruway pavement surfaces.
-The average six-year old surface is supported by the original 60-year old concrete slabs and subgrade materials.
+The average five-year old surface is supported by the original 60-year old concrete slabs and subgrade materials.

 Each roadway section is inspected annually using specialized equipment to measure ride quality and through field reviews by engineers to assess surface conditions.
 From this data collection effort, the underlying condition of the pavement can be inferred.
 Based on these inspections and measurements, condition ratings are developed to represent each roadway section.

 Ride quality is measured using special laser sensors mounted on a vehicle traveling at highway speed.
 Each year, an Automated Road Analyzer (ARAN) vehicle is used to collect ride quality measurements, rut depths and a video of the roadway pavement surface.
 The ride quality measurement, recorded in inches per mile, indicates how smooth or rough the road rides and is expressed using the International Roughness Index (IRI).
 The Federal government has established standards to describe ride quality using the IRI.
 Based on these IRI standards for U.S. Interstate-style roadways, 75% of the Thruway is rated Good or Very Good.